josephst/nixfiles/README.md

 After the first boot of the system, copy the newly generated host keys to this repo, rekey Agenix, and delete the temporary `agenixKey` file.

+Also restore the user's private key to `~/.ssh/identity` (the public key should already be there)

 ## NixOS: after setup

 ### Tailscale